 In embryology, we progress through periods of development that are allied to time and illustrate the phylogeny of the genus .
 This can be illustrated not in the classical trimester model but in four 10-week stages:

 - material – our ground substance is laid down, and we develop towards a

 - vegetal stage, as our ancillary support systems (physiology and rudimentary brain functions) are formed.
 We then go through an

-- animal period from the 20th to 30th weeks whereby we mature sufficiently – and where survival around 30 weeks–discounting modern neonatal care, is possible and a
+- the animal period from the 20th to 30th weeks whereby we mature sufficiently – and where survival is around 30 weeks–discounting modern neonatal care, is possible, and a

-- human stage when the neocortex is being fully fleshed out in the last 10 weeks of gestation.
+- the human stage when the neocortex is fully fleshed out in the last 10 weeks of gestation.

 The four natures and the four rhythms